Use of Non-Pharmaceutical Grade Drugs

 IACUC Policy

-Pharmaceutical Grade Compounds must be used, when available, for all animal-related procedures.
+Pharmaceutical grade compounds must be used, when available, for all animal-related procedures.

 When selecting compounds the following order of choice should be applied: